onecodex/needletail/README.md

 twine upload target/wheels/*
 ```

+## Releasing A New Version

+There is a Github Workflow that will build Python wheels for macOS (x86 and
+ARM) and Ubuntu (x86).
+To run, create a new release.

 ## Getting Help

 Questions are best directed as GitHub issues.
 We plan to add more documentation soon, but in the meantime "doc" comments are included in the source.